 Jack is a firm believer in the economic empowerment of the poor.
 He established BoP Hub to provide a vehicle for partners in every industry and sector to collaborate and accelerate effective social business models focused at the base of the pyramid.

 BoP Hub is honored by the commitment of our esteemed board members:

-- Jack Sim, founder of BoP Hub and World Toilet Organisation
+- Jack Sim, Founder, BoP Hub and World Toilet Organisation

-- Leon van Mullekom, non-executive director of BoP-Hub
+- Leon van Mullekom, Non-Executive Director, BoP Hub

-- Roberto Fabbri, Entrepreneur, Advisor to private corporations
+- Roberto Fabbri, Entrepreneur, Adviser to private corporations

 Daniel Goldman has been an entrepreneurial leader to engage and educate communities and technology for good most of his life.
 He spends most of his time on future facing initiatives, often building communities of trust and collaboration, and practical execution.

 He started building games and educational application on calculator at the age of 7.
 Daniel built the leading online community, Inner Circle, before the public internet and was senior developer on the ground breaking game SimCity.